-Data on thousands of individuals indicate that having a plant based diet may help reduce the risk of type 2 diabetes.
+An extensive meta-analysis provides comprehensive evidence that consistently following a healthful, plant based diet could help lower the risk of type 2 diabetes.

 One of the main risk factors for type 2 diabetes — the most common form of diabetes — is diet.
 However, this is a modifiable entity, meaning that, if a person adopts more healthful dietary habits, they can reduce their risk of developing this metabolic condition.